lowrycito/handbook/pages/study-manual-general-handbook-15-seminaries-and-institutes.md

 Institute provides weekday gospel study classes that strengthen faith and testimony in Jesus Christ and His restored gospel.
-Stake leaders ensure that institute is available for all young single adults ages 18–35.
+Stake leaders ensure that institute is available for all young adults ages 18–35.

-All young single adults are encouraged to attend institute classes, whether they are attending school or not.
-They may attend campus-based institute classes (if available).
-They may also attend online institute classes or stake-based classes.
+All young single adults ages 18–35 should be encouraged to attend institute classes, whether they are attending school or not.
+Married young adults are also welcome to attend.

+Classes are divided by ages 18–25 and 26–35 unless the number of participants is insufficient.

+BYU Pathway students, including those over 35, are required to attend institute.
+Pathway students ages 18–35 may choose to attend online or in- person classes.
+Students over 35 should attend online classes.

 See Stake Institute for guidelines on the following: